thi-ng/umbrella/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org/)
 [![Discord chat](https://img.shields.io/discord/445761008837984256.svg)](https://discord.gg/JhYcmBw)

-Mono-repository for thi.ng TypeScript/ES6 projects, a collection of largely data / transformation oriented packages and building blocks for reactive applications, dataflow graphs, components (not just UI related).
+Mono-repository for thi.ng TypeScript/ES6 projects, a collection of largely data transformation oriented packages and building blocks for functional programming, reactive applications, dataflow graphs / pipelines, components (not just UI related), all with a keen eye on simplicity & minimalism without sacrificing flexibility.

+**This project is NOT a framework**, provides no one-size-fits-all approach and instead encourages a mix & match philosophy for various key aspects of (web) application design.
+Most customization points only expect certain interfaces rather than concrete implementations.

 All / most packages: